Scroll Down To Order

 This tournament match was reportedly seen by almost 16 million fans on television-video; not bad.
 AND, in the match, Chris Richards had a 100% accuracy rate, 83 out of 83, the most passes with a 100% accuracy rate of any player since the 1966 World Cup.

 Mr. cool takes us to what it was like in the screaming glee, and merriment.
 Sharing the wonderful victory from coast to coast.
 What began in Mexico, was nothing to what followed in the U.S.A. next day.
 Philly, Pennsylvania.
 Party in Boston, Massachusetts.
 In Houston, Texas.
 Denver 7 Colorado.
 Hundreds in St. Louis, Missouri.
 At the Museum of Pop Culture (Seattle even had a special barge, not shown.)
 San Francisco and the Bay Area of California.
 Yep, even in old Alabama.
 With NBC and like they said, it was a piece of history.
 Not only did they win their opener, this match became the highest scoring U.S. game.
 CBS at the L.A.
-Memorial Coliseum, with a couple of thousand.
+Memorial Coliseum, with a couple of thousand that viewed the game behind giant screens.
 To be exact, over 40,000 paid 10 bucks.
 Going bananas in Milwaukee, Wisconsin.
 The match when Messi played at the Kansas City covered Power and Light District, an eight block entertainment area.
 One of hundreds of Fan Fests, this one in Dallas, Texas.
 The electricity flowed in Houston, Texas.
 Plenty of outlaws in Phoenix, Arizona.
 And, there were no stupid riots.
 I think over in Europe, they too are sensing something.
 I am happy to state the team did not choke whatsoever.

 Game two in Seattle, the Emerald City, June 19 was against a fast Australia team, who had fast counterattacks, but do you know what?
 They loved for you to attack slow and methodically, so they can form a careful defensive wall.
 The United States never allowed the Aussies to set up their defensive walls, for the U.S played South American style, or a precision German style, call it what you will, and generated an American style of their own with lightning passes.
 DId you see the Argentinian or Columbian game?
 They can tear you apart with the passes that zing to their feet, not long air lobes.
 The coach in charge of Australia is used to playing English style, lobing air balls, and that is a plus for us who did not concentrate on air balls.
 Australia has a very tall 6’6 back, named Harry Souttar who can beat you in air balls and headers.
 If you attack in a slow mode, that is to the advantage of the Socceroos.
 ESPN on the U.S. performance (11 mins, careful it has a delay.)
 2-0 win over Australia.